 Remember that Ho’omaluhia Botanical Garden is a little away from Honolulu‘s city center area.
 It should take 30 minutes to drive northeast for about 11 miles.
 You can use the public transportation system if you don’t have a car.

-The Anoi Rd + Hinamoe LP stop is just 0.3 kilometers from the Ho’omaluhia Botanical Garden entrance and is the closest stop.
+The Anoi Rd + Hinamoe Loop bus stop is less than a quarter mile from the Ho’omaluhia Botanical Garden entrance and is the closest stop.
 It’s crucial to keep in mind that using the bus will require more time than driving.
-An Uber or a cab is another option you can choose.
+An Uber/Lyft or a cab is another option you can choose.

 If driving your own vehicle:

-Take a minute to admire the Ko’olau Mountain Range as you enter Ho’omaluhia.
-These magnificent mountains were formerly a great volcano that covered O’ahu.
-You’ll feel inclined to get out of the car to shoot pictures while driving.
+Take a minute to admire the Ko’olau Mountain Range as you enter Ho’omaluhia Botanical Garden.
+These magnificent mountains were formerly a great volcano that covered Oahu.
+You’ll feel inclined to get out of the car and shoot pictures while driving.
 However, do not!
 It is not allowed.

 What to See at the Ho’omaluhia Botanical Garden

-Taking this into account, get away from the lake; it is lovely but may get crowded, and there are so many other gorgeous vantage points to explore.
-Download the map and make a longer stroll your goal.
+Note: The pond is lovely, but it may get crowded, and there are so many other gorgeous vantage points to explore.
+Grab a map at the Visitor Center and make a longer stroll your goal.

 Pro Tip: Visit the Kilonani Mauka viewpoint.
-You can see the entire garden and the airplanes landing and taking off from Honolulu airport!
+The view of the garden from here is spectacular!

-The Ho’omaluhia Botanical Gardens are a rainforest garden with plants from the world’s main tropical areas organized into individual collections with predominant representations from:
+The Ho’omaluhia Botanical Garden is a rainforest garden with plants from the world’s main tropical areas organized into individual collections with predominant representations from:

 - Sri Lanka